open-AIMS/ADRIA.jl/docs/src/usage/getting_started.md

 # Getting Started

-ADRIA is a decision support platform which includes decision heuristics (MCDA) with a small coral ecosystem model.
-The MCDA processes may be used separately.
+## Setup

 This section outlines how ADRIA may be used to arrive at a select range of possible pathways that are robust to possible future conditions.

 Create a directory for your project, and start Julia inside that directory: